Transformation twinning to create isospectral cavities

 To proceed we borrow the non-singular geometric transforms of Li and Pendry who introduced them for the design of ground carpet cloaks in electromagnetic scattering problems \cite{li2008hiding}.
-As shown in \autoref{fig:drum_principle} the region between the outer ($y_2$) and ground boundary ($y= 0$) is compressed into the region between outer ($y_2$) and inner ($y_1$) boundary.
+As shown in \autoref{fig:drum_principle} the region between the outer ($y_2$) and ground boundary ($y_0= 0$) is compressed into the region between outer ($y_2$) and inner ($y_1$) boundary.
 We introduce a transformation which maps the region enclosed between two curves $(x,0)$ and $(x,y_2(x))$ to the one comprised between $(x,y_1(x))$ and $(x,y_2(x))$.
 This corresponds to a compression of space from the $y_0$-$y_2$ region into the $y_1$-$y_2$ region.
 In \autoref{fig:drum_principle}, $(x,0)$ (ground boundary) is mapped on $(x,y_1(x))$ (inner boundary) and $(x,y_2(x))$ (outer boundary) is fixed point-wise, of the form

 where $\alpha (x)= ({y_2-y_1})/{y_2}$ and $\beta(x)= y_1$.
-The transformed parameter $a$ is then easily deduced from \ref{eq:prop3} by computing the Jacobian matrix ${\bf J}_{\bf sX}$ associated with \ref{eq:carpet}, and similarly for $b$ is deduced from the determinant of the Jacobian.
+The transformed parameter $\sigma$ is then easily deduced from \ref{eq:prop3} by computing the Jacobian matrix ${\bf J}_{\bf sX}$ associated with \ref{eq:carpet}, and similarly for $\eta$ is deduced from the determinant of the Jacobian.

-We now turn to our exemplar, the hexagon and its deformed counterpart, we need to do a coordinate transformation where, in our example, the deformations are identical on each face bar a shift and rotation.
-Typically, the transformation concept, as applied to carpet cloaks \cite{li2008hiding} are for flat reference boundaries whereas here we have flat walls at certain angles with respect to the horizontal axis, see \autoref{fig:drum_principle}.
-We thus proceed as follows: First, we design the transformation for the wall parallel to the $x$-axis, and we deduce the parameter $a$ for the other five carpets through the formula
+For our exemplar, the hexagon and its deformed counterpart, we need to do a coordinate transformation where the deformations are identical on each face bar a shift and rotation.
+Typically, the transformation concept, as applied to carpet cloaks \cite{li2008hiding} is for flat reference boundaries (see Supplemental Material for curved reference boundaries $y_0\ne 0$), whereas here we have flat walls at certain angles with respect to the horizontal axis.
+We thus proceed as follows: First, we design the transformation for the wall parallel to the $x$-axis, and deduce parameter $\sigma$ for the other five carpets through formula